-(1) The application to be admitted for academic examination occurs automatically with the application to enrol at Saarland University.
-Enrolled students are therefore eligible to undergo academic examination.

-(2) A student seeking to register for a specific academic assessment or examination will generally register via the Saarland University Campus Management System.
+- (1) The application to be admitted for academic examination occurs automatically with the application to enrol at Saarland University.
+Enrolled students are therefore eligible to undergo academic examination. - (2) A student seeking to register for a specific academic assessment or examination will generally register via the Saarland University Campus Management System.
 In exceptional cases, the Faculty Examinations Office may, if requested, register a student for a specific academic assessment or examination.
-Students shall register no later than one week before the first academic assessment or examination associated with the relevant module or module element.

-(3) Whether a student is admitted to a particular academic assessment or examination may depend on other factors.
-Further details are set out in the subject-specific regulations or in the relevant study regulations.
-The decision to admit a candidate to a particular academic assessment or examination shall be made by the Examination Board.

-(4) The application to register for a particular academic assessment or examination or to a preliminary assessment shall only be refused if the requirements set out in Subsections (2) and (3) above have not been met or if the candidate has lost his or her right of examination for the relevant module or for the entire programme.

-(5) A student may withdraw from an academic assessment or examination for which he or she is registered up to one week prior to the date of the first assessment or examination for the particular module or module element.
+Students shall register no later than one week before the first academic assessment or examination associated with the relevant module or module element. - (3) Whether a student is permitted to take an exam admission prerequisite or is admitted to an academic assessment or examination may depend on other factors.
+Further details are set out in the subject-specific examination regulations or in the relevant study regulations.
+The decision to admit a candidate to a particular academic assessment or examination shall be made by the Examination Board. - (4) The application to register for a particular academic assessment or examination or for an exam admission prerequisite shall only be refused if the requirements set out in Subsections 2 and 3 above have not been met or if the candidate has lost his or her right of examination for the relevant module or for the entire programme. - (5) A student may withdraw from an academic assessment or examination for which he or she is registered up to one week prior to the date of the first assessment or examination for the particular module or module element.
 In the case of seminars, introductory seminars and practical assignments, a student may withdraw no later than three weeks after a topic has been assigned or the preliminary organizational meeting held.
-If a candidate who has been registered for an academic assessment or examination withdraws after the withdrawal dead-line has passed and without reasonable grounds, the students shall be deemed to have failed that academic assessment or examination.
+If a candidate who has been registered for an academic assessment or examination withdraws after the withdrawal deadline has passed and without reasonable grounds, the students shall be deemed to have failed that academic assessment or examination.